thomeou/General-network-architecture-for-sound-event-localization-and-detection/README.md

 We have much larger datasets for single-channel sound classification such as [AudioSet](https://research.google.com/audioset/) or [FSD50K](https://annotator.freesound.org/fsd/release/FSD50K/).
 However, since the multi-channel datasets are restricted to some particular microphone array geometry, we do not have a big general datasets for DOA estimation.
-The current largest joint dataset for SELD task is simulated and limited to 13.3 hours.
+The current largest publicly available joint dataset for SELD task is simulated and limited to 13.3 hours.

 ## Proposed method
 We proposed a general and flexible network architecture for SELD as shown in the figures below.